tbk03/portfolio/docs/03_beauty.md

 ## * For help interpreting the printed output see ?print.stanreg
 ## * For info on the priors used see ?prior_summary.stanreg
 ```

-Comparing the log scores from the leave-one-out cross validation (`elpd_loo`) the minimal model performs slightly better.
-So, I'll use the minimal model as the starting point for building a better model.
+Comparing the log scores from the leave-one-out cross validation (`elpd_loo`) the minimal model performs slightly better than the maximal model.
+So, I'll use the minimal model as the starting point for iteratively building a better model.

 ```r